The documentation you are viewing is for an older version of this component.

 ];

-Except the default key, all your keys must match the route name, for example in DotKernel API we have the route to list all admins, which name is admin.list.
+For example, in Dotkernel API we have the route to list all admins, whose name is admin.list.

-Every route configuration must come with Accept and Content-Type keys, basically this will be the keys that the request headers will be validated against.
+Every route configuration must come with Accept and Content-Type keys.

-This specifies that your server can return that representation, or at least one of the representation sent by the client.
+This specifies that your server can return that format, or at least one of the formats sent by the client.

 GET /admin HTTP/1.1